-Use of the above guidance, and results of the risk analysis in the safety analyses for WIPP, indicate that operational dose estimates for the WIPP are significantly below dose criteria, and are consistent with DOE's ALARA (10 CFR 835 § 2, Definitions) concept.
+Use of the above guidance, and results of the risk analysis in the safety analyses for WIPP, indicate that operational dose estimates for the WIPP are significantly below dose criteria, and are consistent with DOE's ALARA (10 CFR 835 § 835.2, Definitions) concept.
 The WIPP EMP encompasses a comprehensive set of variables that detect environmental impacts.
 Also, the EMP scope and intensity may be adjusted using a graded approach appropriate to the situation, in response to changing facility processes, environmental conditions, and program results.

-The values of the variables measured are derived from environmental radiological analysis of particulates in air; surface water and groundwater; sediments, soils, and biota; the status of the local biological community; and groundwater quality measurements.
-Nonradiological portions of the program focus on the immediate area surrounding the site, whereas radiological surveillance generally covers a broader geographical area including nearby ranches, and villages and cities within a 50-mi (80-km) radius of the site.
+The values of the variables measured are derived from environmental radiological analysis of particulates in air; surface water, sediments, soils, and biota; the status of the local biological community; and groundwater quality measurements.
+Nonradiological portions of the program focus on the immediate area surrounding the site, whereas radiological surveillance generally covers a broader geographical area including nearby ranches, and villages and cities within a radius of 50 miles (80 kilometers) from the central point of the WIPP site.
 Environmental monitoring will continue at the site during project operations and through decommissioning and beyond.